Simplifying Biochemical Models With Intermediate Species: Proofs of theorems

-\begin{proof} We use the notation introduced in the proof of Proposition~\ref{Nnon} and proceed as in the proof of that proposition.
-The function $f_{\kappa}(c,u)$ is linear in $u$ and can be written in block form as where $M'$ is an $n\times p$ matrix with entries in $\R[\Con]$, $v'$ a vector of length $n$ with components in $\R[\Con,c,T_1,\dots,T_d]$ and $A,z$ are given in the proof of Theorem \ref{fact:elim}, equation~\eqref{auz}.
-The $p\times p$ matrix $A$ has entries in $\R[\Con]$ and is invertible in $\R(\Con)$ with inverse $A^{-1}$.
-The vector $z$ has length $p$ and depends on $c$ and $\Con$.
+We use the notation introduced in the proof of Proposition~\ref{Nnon} and proceed as in the proof of that proposition.
+We will be interested in the eigenvalues of the function $f_{\kappa}(c,u)$ and will start by making some preparations for understanding these.

+Let $\kappa=\{k_{y\rightarrow y'}\}$ be rate constants that realize $\tau$ (which exist by assumption).
+We consider these constants fixed.
+The function $f_{\kappa}(c,u)$ is linear in $u$ and can be written in block form as where $M'$ is a real $n\times p$ matrix, $v'$ a vector of length $n$ depending on $c$ only, and $A,z$ are given as in the proof of Theorem \ref{fact:elim}, equation~\eqref{auz}, for the given $\kappa$.
+Further, the vector $z$ has length $p$ and depends on $c$ only, and the $p\times p$ matrix $A$ is invertible with inverse $A^{-1}$.
 Let $B'$ be the $(n+p)\times(n+p)$ matrix defined in block form by